 (4) The failure of a party to attend before the conciliation officer when required to do so does not prevent a direction that affects the party from being given under section 182K or 182L.

-[Section 182X inserted by No. 31 of 2011 s.
+[Section 182X inserted: No. 31 of 2011 s.
 6.]

 182Y.
 Privilege against self-incrimination